RealGSCGAMING/talking-ben/README.md

 # Talking Ben Bot

-An easy to use Talking Ben Discord bot that replies both in text chat and voice channels.
+An easy to use Talking Ben Discord bot that replies in both text and voice channels.

 ## How to Use:
 1. Fork this repository